 First, patients may have less chance of improving with evidence-based treatment.
 This includes explanation of FND25 as well as demonstration of positive signs.26 The patient may also miss out on further multidisciplinary treatment for FND, where necessary.14

 Second, that public perception of neurological adverse events to the vaccine are not damaged by misinformation which is easily spread by a globally interconnected social media.
-It is also more likely that patients may result to other explanations at odds with scientific understanding, such as anti-vaccination theories, to explain their symptoms if they feel dismissed by clinicians.
+It is also more likely that patients may resort to other explanations at odds with scientific understanding, such as anti-vaccination theories, to explain their symptoms if they feel dismissed by clinicians.

-Finally, this case highlights the importance of using positive signs, seen in these cases and in circulating videos in social media,9 to diagnose FND and distinguish from other neurological disorders.
+Finally, this case highlights the importance of using positive signs, seen in these cases and in circulating videos on social media,9 to diagnose FND and distinguish from other neurological disorders.
 This is in contrast to current WHO recommendations advising that ISRRs are diagnoses of exclusion.13 We recommend that guidelines are brought in line with contemporary diagnostic criteria for FND which, alongside terminology and linked explanatory models preferred by patients, are often the basis of successful management14

 A limitation of the first case report is the initial uncertainty in diagnosis.
 There was no documentation of positive signs at the time of initial presentation, although these were present when reviewed by a neurologist, and we consider FND to be the most likely explanation.